wfjm/w11/doc/INSTALL.md

 After that building functional model based test benches will work.
-If you want to also build post-synthesis or post-place&route test benches read next section.
+If you want to also build post-synthesis or post-place&route test benches read the next section.

 For Cypress FX2 (on Nexys2/3) related setup see [INSTALL_fx2_support.md](INSTALL_fx2_support.md).

-### <a id="ghdl-lib">Compile UNISIM/UNIMACRO/SIMPRIM libraries for ghdl</a>
+### <a id="ghdl-lib">Compile UNISIM/UNIMACRO/SIMPRIM libraries for GHDL</a>

 The build system for test benches also supports test benches run against the gate level models derived after synthesis or place&route.
-In this case ghdl has to link against a compiled a `UNISIM`, `UNIMACRO` or `SIMPRIM` library.
+In this case GHDL has to link against a compiled a `UNISIM`, `UNIMACRO` or `SIMPRIM` library.
 The details are described in
 - [README_buildsystem_Vivado.md](README_buildsystem_Vivado.md#user-content-ghdllibs)